-Located out at the East Side Escarpment, this trail has a number of very steep sections that lead out to a giant rocky outcrop.
+Located out at the East Side Escarpment, the Bald Hill trail has a number of very steep sections that lead out to a giant rocky outcrop.

-We unfortunately didn’t have time to do this hike, but it’s at the top of our list for when we return!
+We unfortunately didn’t have time to do the Bald Hill hike, but it’s at the top of our list for when we return!

 Check Out the Historic East Gate